Apple Cinnamon Swirl Bread – Chunks of apple and swirls of cinnamon in this easy quick bread recipe that doesn’t even need a mixer!

 - Stir in the diced apples.

-- Pour half of the batter into each prepared loaf pan – try to keep the amounts even.
+- Pour half of the batter into each prepared loaf pans – try to keep the amounts even.

 To make the streusel

 - In a small bowl, add the softened butter, cinnamon, and sugar and mix together with a fork.
-Drop the streusel mixture onto the tops of the batter and lightly swirl.
+Drop the streusel mixture onto the tops of the batter and lightly swirl.4 Tablespoons softened butter, 4 Tablespoons granulated white sugar, 2 teaspoon cinnamon

 - Bake for 1 hour then check on your loaves.
 Insert a toothpick into the center – if it comes out clean, with moist crumbs, your bread is done.